h1376h/MLCourse/ML_Obsidian_Vault/Lectures/11/Quiz/L11_4_Quiz.md

 2. [📚] Classify each point as core, border, or noise
 3. [📚] Show the cluster formation process step by step
 4. [📚] How many clusters does DBSCAN find, and which points are noise?
+5. [📚] Calculate the reachability distance for each point pair and create the reachability plot.
+Then determine which points would be considered outliers if we used a reachability threshold of 3.0.

 For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 4: Manual DBSCAN Execution](L11_4_4_explanation.md).